 Welcome to Harbour Island Bahamas!

-If you are looking for some of the best restaurants the Bahamas has to offer, Harbour Island is the place to be.
-Choices are plentiful and menus range from fine cuisine at The Rock House and The Garden Terrace at Pink Sands to delicious local fare at Ma Ruby's.
+This is the island of islands for some of the best restaurants the Bahamas has to offer.
+Choices are plentiful and menus range from fine cuisine at The Landing, Runaway Hill and Valentine's Marina to delicious local fare at Queen Conch.
 Most offer a casual Bahamian atmosphere and unforgettable views of the island and its tropical surroundings.
 Bring a big appetite with you!

 Basic to luxurious accommodations vary from fine resorts and hotels to charming vacation home rentals, houses, villas and cottages.
-Many of these are located directly on Harbour Island's beach offering breathtaking views of the ocean while others are located in and around Dunmore Town on the tranquil side of the ocean or in the interior of the island.
+Many of these are located directly on the beach offering breathtaking views of the ocean, while others are located around Dunmore Town on the tranquil side of the ocean or in the interior of the island.
 No matter where you stay, you are always minutes from the beach.

 The weather on Harbor Island is exceptional.
 Average high temperatures are in the mid 70s and 80s and lows are in the mid 60s and 70s.
 Monthly rainfall in prime season is less than 4".
 Ocean breezes keep you comfortable both day and night.

-Tour our unique travel guide of photos and interactive map of Harbour Island and discover for yourself!
-"Briland", as it's known by the locals, offers an attractive combination of amenities not found anywhere else in the Bahamas.
+Tour our unique travel guide of photos and interactive map and discover for yourself!
+"Briland", as it's known by the islanders, offers an attractive combination of amenities not found anywhere else in the Bahamas.
 A splendorous place where one can wake up in the morning with nothing to do and only be half done by the end of the day.

-“One of the Best Beaches on Earth for 2013 - Pink Sands Beach, Harbour Island, Bahamas - Best for dramatic landscapes, famous for its sand.
+“One of the Best Beaches on Earth for 2013 - Best for dramatic landscapes, famous for its sand.
 The beach, ranked number 5 for its dramatic landscape.” - Travel+Leisure

 “Top Islands in Caribbean, Bermuda, and the Bahamas 2012: Harbour Island” - Travel+Leisure